JackPikatea/pikatea-documentation/docs/AssemblyGuides/longboi.md

 ![](/assets/longboi/PXL_20240710_154644127.jpg)

-Extra.
-If you are struggling to get the bolts to thread into the square nuts, you can try aligning the square nuts slightly with a small allen wrench.
+<strong>Extra.</strong> If you are struggling to get the bolts to thread into the square nuts, you can try aligning the square nuts slightly with a small allen wrench.

 ![](/assets/longboi/PXL_20240717_140545294.jpg)
 ![](/assets/longboi/PXL_20240717_140615952.jpg)